 For many women, menopause can feel like an emotional rollercoaster.
 Much like the mood swings and irritability of PMS (pre-menstrual syndrome), mood changes during menopause are caused by fluctuating production of the hormone estrogen.
 Menopausal mood changes and irritability, aggression, depression, fatigue and other feelings are not uncommon.

-If you’re feeling a range of emotions that have not been as present in the past, you might be experiencing some of the negative mood changes that come with menopause.
+If you’re feeling a range of emotions that have not been as present in the past, you might be experiencing some of the negative mood changes that with menopausal symptoms.

 Common Mood Changes During Menopause Can Include: